 Western Digital welcomes in zettabyte-scale era with Zoned Storage

-Western Digital has launched Zoned Storage, an initiative focused on building open and scalable data centre architectures as we move into the zettabyte-scale era.
+Western Digital has launched Zoned Storage, an initiative focused on building open and scalable data center architectures as we move into the zettabyte-scale era.

 The Zoned Storage architecture enables users to take full advantage of the highest available storage capacities within shingled magnetic recording (SMR) HDDs and zoned namespaces (ZNS) standard for NVMe SSDs.
 This results in better sustainability and low-latency QoS performance.

 The initiative includes an extension of the NVMe standard, ZNS complements SMR technology, so developers can take advantage of both SMR and ZNS under a single storage stack, despite media type.